 - Approach the inmost cave

 To summarize the journey, the hero (female or male or another gender) leaves her ordinary world.
 She’s called to adventure, often after meeting with her mentor.
 She crosses the first threshold from her ordinary world, entering into a special world where the rules of reality and the characters may be very different from those operating in her ordinary world.
 In this special world, she undergoes tests and meets allies and enemies.
 Eventually, she must approach the innermost cave.
-This cave may be a symbolic or a literal representation of her greatest fear.
+This cave may be a symbolic representation or a literal expression of her greatest fear.
 In a romance, that fear may simply be of the object of her desire, of getting her heart broken yet again.
 In an adventure, it may be something very real and visceral.
-When Frodo and his friends must go through the basement of a mountain, its a real cave.
+When Frodo and his friends must go through the basement of a mountain, it’s a real cave.
 We’re now at the 7th stage, the supreme ordeal.

 This metamorphosis happens when the hero confronts her fear.
 Some examples:

-In The Dirt, a novel of mainstream contemporary fiction, Mile Holland is a former lawyer who sets up shop as mental health counselor in a small town in the Four Corners region of the American Southwest.
-He thinks he’s left the law behind for good, but when Yale Forestall, an eccentric cowboy with a gift for mystical language, walks into his office and asks Mile to defend him against a guardianship action by the State, Miles gets drawn right back in again, and must confront what he thinks he’s escaped a long time ago.
+In The Dirt, a novel of mainstream contemporary fiction, Miles Holland is a former lawyer who sets up shop as mental health counselor in a small town in the Four Corners region of the American Southwest.
+He thinks he’s left the law behind for good, but when Yale Forestall, an eccentric cowboy with a gift for mystical insight, walks into his office and asks Miles to defend him against a guardianship action by the State, Miles gets drawn right back in again, and must confront what he thinks he’s escaped a long time ago.
 He has to face the ghosts he’d run from in a career-ending case back in Chicago.
 To find out more about Miles’s supreme ordeal, you can purchase the book through this website.
 Or go straight to amazon at https://www.amazon.com/s?k=the+dirt+journey+of+a+mystic+cowboy&crid=1S40Q4BXSUWJ6&sprefix=the+dirt%3A+journey+of+a+m%2Caps%2C180&ref=nb_sb_ss_i_1_23